alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 The getMatchingVenues function takes lat/long and a single category (it would also take a list of comma-separated categories but here we have chosen to iterate through each category individually, since early tests showed that many results of a multi-category search would exceed the 50 result Foursquare limit and so be limited in their usefulness.
 By querying each category individually we increase the number of calls to the Foursquare API but increase the possible number of results substantially and lower the risk of hitting the 50 result limit).

 The writecsv argument can be provided to write a static CSV copy of the results to avoid hitting the API unnecessarily.
 These CSVs can be deleted should a refresh of the data be required.

-## Section 3: Methodology
-_which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why._

 ## Section 4: Results
 _where you discuss the results_